On Christmas break in 1974 Dave Smith and I took a road trip to Washington, D.C., and on into Pennsylvania.

 Not doing anything, I mean.

-Those people that weaponized the EPA against us?
+Those people that defanged the EPA?
 We elected them.

 Ditto the politicians who are dragging Florida to the brink of environmental catastrophe.

 Don’t blame Mother Nature.
 The source of all that pollution is coming right out of Tallahassee, complements of a governor and a Legislature that has long since sold out to the polluters.

 Listen, Nixon and Congress didn’t create the EPA because they woke up one morning feeling green.

 They did it because a well organized and vocal environmental movement had gained enough momentum by the 1960s to force elected officials to act lest they lose their jobs.

 Nobody in public office worries about that anymore.
 The pols act like the only things we care about are guns and abortion.
 And they are kept in office by the lobbyists — big ag, big oil, big chem — who bankroll their campaigns.

 That’s got to stop.

 As we get closer to the next election we ought to talk more about precisely which rascals need to be thrown out before they kill us with contamination.